7 nights starting from

 Day 7: Full day botanising near the Forest Station at Alevkaya and Alagadi (Turtle) Beach.

-Explore coastal limestone flora near a Muslim Shrine (Hazreti Omer Tekke).
+Explore coastal limestone flora near Diana Plaj, east of Girne.
 Then we drive along the forest road behind Five Finger Mountain to the Forest Station at Alevkaya, with several stops along the way for flowers.
 After a picnic lunch (not included) we flower-hunt in the surrounding forest and on nearby rock faces.
 This is a good location for endemic plants, including the small campion Silene fraudatrix.
 Return to the hotel along the north coast, stopping at Alagadi (Turle) Beach to see plants of sandy shores.
 This evening we have a farewell dinner (included) at the hotel.

-Day 8: Morning free before transfer to Larnaca Airport for the return flight to London Gatwick.
+Day 8: Morning free before transfer to Larnaca Airport for the return flight to London Heathrow.

 NB: Exact order of excursions may vary according to local conditions and tour manager’s discretion

 Please note the maximum group size on this tour is 20 passengers.

 Located just five minutes’ drive from the centre of Girne on the outskirts of the Kyrenia mountain range, the Onar Hotel has a wonderful location with a unique panoramic view overlooking the Northern Cyprus Mediterranean coastline and the ancient town of Kyrenia.
 Facilities at the hotel include and outdoor swimming pool and deck, heated indoor swimming pool, jacuzzi, sauna, Turkish bath, library, restaurant and bar.
 All bedrooms are en-suite with air-conditioning, TV, telephone, fridge/minibar, hairdryer and a private balcony.
 The hotel also offers a free daily shuttle to and from the centre of town.